ksmooi/ai_power/deep_learning/llm/vanilla_transformer_explained.md

 | `drop_prob`    | The dropout probability used in various layers to prevent overfitting by randomly setting neurons to zero during training. | 0.1           | 10% of the neurons are randomly set to zero during each forward pass to prevent overfitting.     |

-## Class Introductions with Source Code
+## Implementation of Transformer Model

 ### LayerNorm
 The LayerNorm (Layer Normalization) class normalizes the input tensor along the last dimension, which is typically the feature dimension in a sequence.
 This helps in stabilizing the learning process and improves the convergence speed.

 <img src="https://production-media.paperswithcode.com/methods/Screen_Shot_2020-05-19_at_4.24.42_PM.png" alt="Layer Normalization Diagram" width="400">
 <img src="res/layer_norm.jpg" alt="Layer Normalization Diagram" width="300">